 If you ran down a list of classic Disneyland attractions that would make good movies, the docile and very punny Jungle Cruise might not come quickly to mind.
-A Big Thunder Mountain western?
-Sure.
-What about a Matterhorn adventure?
-Why not?
-Even a Space Mountain sci-fi would seem more logical than making a film out of the ride that’s nothing but corny puns for 15 minutes.
+Already Disney has cashed in on Pirates of the Caribbean and Haunted Mansion.
+If the mouse house was looking for its next blockbuster, why not a Big Thunder Mountain western?
+Or a Matterhorn adventure about surviving a mysterious beast in the snow capped mountains?
+Even a Space Mountain inspired sci-fi would seem more logical than making a film out of the ride whose greatest suspense comes from which corny puns you’ll be subjected to for 15 minutes.

 The whole conceit of a theme park ride adapted to film feels a bit creatively bankrupt, even for Disney, but when you remember the very profitable history of Pirates of the Caribbean things make a bit more sense.
 Even the critically panned Haunted Mansion made a tidy profit.
 Luckily for moviegoers, Jungle Cruise is more the former than the latter.